frcl/texbib/readme.md

 Use the handy `dump` command for that.
 ```
 $ bib dump
+Wrote to default.bib
 ```
 To remove a single item with ID `foo2000` from the global bibliography
 ```
 $ bib rm foo2000
 ```
 You can find out what references are in the bibliography with
 ```
-$ xbib show
+$ bib show
 ```

 ### Using Bibliographies
 You can group your references into bibliographies.
-To create one called `fooBib`
+To create one called `myBib`
 ```
-bib create fooBib
+bib init myBib
 ```
 After creation it is your new active bibliography.
 Everything you add and remove will be appliyed to it instead of the default one.